 Ft.
 Wainwright Location

 Fort Wainwright is located in Interior Alaska, between the Alaska Range in the south and the Brooks Range in the north.
 Fairbanks is the second-largest city in Alaska and is about 350 miles from the state capital, Anchorage.
+Much of the state is still wilderness, which is one of the reasons why things like this warship wreck are just now being discovered.

 The most efficient and convenient way to reach post is by plane.
 Plan to arrive at the Fairbanks Airport.
 Your sponsor should meet you at the airport to help you get back to post.
 You could also arrive at the Anchorage airport.